ornta/ornta/README.md

 Here are some ideas to get you started:

-- 🔭 I’m working through The Odin Project.
+- 🔭 I'm going through The Odin Project to learn web development.
-- 🌱 I’m learning how to code in Python.
+- 🌱 I’m working on learning how to code in Python.
 - ⚡ Fun facts: I'm a TK Teacher in a non-classroom based charter school, my favorite sport is Snowboarding, I'm a hobby baker and I like listening to podcasts about economics 🏂 👩‍🏫 🤓